yussef12/crm_api/README.md

   `docker-compose exec app php artisan optimize` to make sure that the cache is cleared.

 Now you can go to http://localhost:8000/ to check if your server is running.
 Please note that it may take some time for the server to fully start.

+## Authentication

+Before proceeding, please note that user roles and credentials have been pre-seeded into the database during setup.
+Below are the authentication details for each role:

+1. Superadmin: To authenticate as a superadmin, use the following credentials:

+   Email: superadmin@tingis.com

+   Password: password

+Note: This role has administrative privileges across the system.

+2 .employee: To authenticate as an employee, use those credentials

+   Email: employee@tingis.com

+   Password: password

+3. administrator: to access to administrator space use those credentials :

+   Email: administrator@tingis.com

+   Password: password

+Note: please those credentials will not work if the database seeding process failed